The Secretariat is managed by the Minister of Higher Education and Training and is accountable to the Council.

-- Managing the multi-sectorial response to human resource development matters
+- Managing the multi-sectoral response to human resource development matters;

-- Managing allocated funds designated to the Secretariat in order to fulfill its functions in terms of the multi-sectorial HRD implementation plan
+- Managing allocated funds designated to fulfillment of its functions in terms of the multi-sectoral HRD implementation plan;

-- Attending all meetings of the Council as well as of the TWG in a non-voting capacity and serving as secretary of these meetings
+- Attending all meetings of the Council as well as of the EXCO in a non-voting capacity and serving as secretary of these meetings;

-- Informing government, civil society members, organised business, organised labour, professional bodies and other stakeholders of their appointment to the various committees in writing
+- Informing government, civil society members, organised business, organised labour, professional bodies and other stakeholders of their appointment to the various committees in writing; and

-- Ensuring that a major review, based on systematic evaluation studies and impact assessments, is undertaken every five years
+- Ensuring that a major review, based on systematic evaluation studies and impact assessments of the implementation of the HRD Strategy is undertaken every five years.

 The Secretariat is the driving force behind the Human Resources Development Council of South Africa.
 The Secretariat oversees all day-to-day activities, goals and priorities as well as overseeing the Technical Task Teams and ensuring that the HRDC’s eight commitments are met.
 The Secretariat Structure is comprised of the Head of Secretariat, Director, 4 Programme Managers, and related Assistant Directors namely: